fbenjaminmorris/regex-tutorial/Develop/gist-template.md

 ## Regex Components

 ### Anchors
-- abc$ -^start / $end of the string

--^ Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.This matches a position, not a character.
--$ Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.
-This matches a position, not a character.
-\b\B -word, not-word boundary

-\b Matches a word boundary position between a word character and non-word character or position (start / end of string).
-See the word character class (w) for more info.
-\B Matches any position that is not a word boundary.
-This matches a position, not a character.
-See Boundaries for more detailed Information
+The two anchors in regex are ^ and $.

+^ means that the following code must appear at the beginning of the string.

+$ means that the preceding code must appear at the end of the string.

+Because our regular expression contains both, a given string must match all the given specifications exactly, or it won't be a match.

+Although this sounds limiting, you will see how quantifiers, grouping and bracket expressions allow a large range of variation in the given string.

 ### Quantifiers
 Quantifiers indicate that the preceding token must be matched a certain number of times.
 A quantifire can be greedy or lazy that is explained below.

-a*a+a? -0 or more, 1 or more, 0 or 1
+- a*a+a? -0 or more, 1 or more, 0 or 1

      "+" Matches 1 or more of the preceding token.
      "*" Matches 0 or more of the preceding token.
      "?"
 Matches 0 or 1 of the preceding token, effectively making it optional.
      "?"
 Makes the preceding quantifier lazy, causing it to match as few characters as possible.
-By default, quantifiers are greedy, and will match as many characters as possible. a{5}a{2,} -Looks for exactly five, two or more
+By default, quantifiers are greedy, and will match as many characters as possible.
+- a{5}a{2,} -Looks for exactly five, two or more

-{2,6} -forces the input of characters between two & six characters long.
+- {2,6} -forces the input of characters between two & six characters long.

-a+?a{2,}? -match as few as possible
+- a+?a{2,}? -match as few as possible

-ab|cd -match ab or cd
+- ab|cd -match ab or cd

 ### OR Operator
-| Acts like a boolean OR.
+- | Acts like a boolean OR.
 Matches the expression before or after the |.
 It can operate within a group, or on a whole     expression.
 The patterns will be tested in order.
 Just as in java will match either set of characters.
 It will look for this OR that.

 ### Character Classes